 - There may be an Ananda Meditation group, teaching center or an Ananda Sangha (spiritual community and place of worship) near you.
 There, you will find like-minded spiritual friends who you can study and meditate with.
 The larger centers and Sanghas offer Sunday Service, weekly classes, group meditations, and many opportunities for you to become involved on a regular basis.

-- Sign up for Ananda’s home study course in yoga and meditation, The Ananda Course in Self-realization.
-(Contact the course director at (530) 470-2340 or [email protected] to begin.)
+- Sign up for Ananda’s study course in yoga and meditation.
+Contact [email protected] to learn more.
 In addition to the course material, you will receive ongoing support from the course director and other Ananda ministers.

 You can also apply to participate in the Karma Yoga program at The Expanding Light.
 While living as a guest and serving at the retreat, you can attend special classes, daily guided sessions of yoga and meditation, weekly Sunday Service, and community events.
 More